When to plant Cabbage in Ray County, MO

 Ray County, Missouri is in USDA Hardiness Zone 6a.
 The average last spring frost is April 15 and first fall frost is October 25.

-Ray County County sits in USDA Zone 6a.
+Ray County sits in USDA Zone 6a.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Ray County County's climate?
+Can Cabbage grow in Ray County's climate?

 Your Ray County Garden Planner — Free